Abdullah0Dev/stylish-starter/README.md

 6. 🔗 [Links](#links)

 ## <a name="introduction">🤖 Introduction</a>
-Welcome to the Full Stack Management App!
+Welcome to the Full Stack E-Commerce App!
 This app is designed to offer a comprehensive management solution with a focus on responsiveness and smooth animations.
 Built using React Native, Node.js, and MongoDB, it ensures high performance and scalability.

 ## <a name="tech-stack">⚙️ Tech Stack</a>
 - **React Native**